metal-stack/metal-hammer/README.md

 # Discover a device with metal-hammer

-in order to be able to register a new device, or check whether a device is already registered, we execute from the pxeboot image a binary which does the hardware discovery and send the output to the maas api.
+in order to be able to register a new device, or check whether a device is already registered, we execute from the pxeboot image a binary which does the hardware discovery and send the output to the metal api.

 ## Build